 One of the main culprits of data breaches are third-parties that organizations engage to perform key functions within the business.
 It’s the weaknesses within their business infrastructure, and the services they provide, that can often leave you vulnerable.
-SureCloud’s third-party risk management software is the secret.
+SureCloud’s third-party risk management software has been designed to combat this issue.

-During the last 12 years, we’ve helped over 400 customers, 10% of which are in the FTSE 100, with their third-party risk management programs.
+During the last 12 years, we’ve helped customers of all sizes with their third-party risk management programs.
 We’ve discovered that organizations that implement a comprehensive ‘Third-party Risk Management Program’, which follows the following 7 best-practice models, experience the most success and tame the monstrous problem of third-party risk management:

 ✔ Maintain a comprehensive list of all third parties, large and small.